jsoma/playfair-projects/README.md

 You can read detailed instructions in [PITCHING.md](PITCHING.md) and [SUBMISSION.md](SUBMISSION.md), but a summary is below.

 1. [Submit a pitch](https://github.com/jsoma/playfair-projects/issues/1) with [Pitch] in the issue title.
-2. Receive and respond to and editorial feedback [Example](https://github.com/jsoma/playfair-projects/issues/1#issuecomment-234377726)
+2. Receive and respond to and editorial feedback.
+[Example](https://github.com/jsoma/playfair-projects/issues/1#issuecomment-234377726)
-3. Get your pitch approved [approval](https://github.com/jsoma/playfair-projects/issues/1#issuecomment-234380193)
+3. Get your pitch approved.
+[Example](https://github.com/jsoma/playfair-projects/issues/1#issuecomment-234380193)
 4. [Create a story issue](https://github.com/jsoma/playfair-projects/issues/2).
 5. [Post updates](https://github.com/jsoma/playfair-projects/issues/2#issuecomment-234383998) and [get feedback](https://github.com/jsoma/playfair-projects/issues/2#issuecomment-234384424) and [post more updates](https://github.com/jsoma/playfair-projects/issues/2#issuecomment-234384733)
 6. When you're done with your content, [send a pull request](https://github.com/jsoma/playfair-projects/issues/2#issuecomment-234384971) that **includes your story issue number** mine was #2